yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 ### Meshing

-   * **five_tets.py** - process MRC files and produces a regular tetrahedral volumetric mesh for FFEA using the "marching tet" algorithm.
-This is written out in the tetgen .ele, .face, and .node file format for later use in FFEA, and .vtk for mesh analysis.
+   * **mrc_to_tets.py** - process MRC files and produces a regular tetrahedral volumetric meshs for FFEA using the "marching tet" algorithm.
+Decomposition of the image voxels into 5 or 6 tetrohedra each is available.
+Output can be in the tetgen

-   * **six_tets.py** - process MRC files and produces a regular tetrahedral volumetric mesh for FFEA using the "marching tet" algorithm.
-This is written out in the tetgen .ele, .face, and .node file format for later use in FFEA, and .vtk for mesh analysis.
+    .ele, .face, and .node file format and/or the .vtk format.

 ### Test Files